 6.5 million animals enter the shelter system each year.
 Unfortunately, 1.5 million are euthanized for various reasons including an overburdened system, age, and disability.

 According to the American Pet Products Association (APPA), 68% of households in the United States own pets.
 For the small west Tennessee community where Revelation Gardens resides, that equates to 4,615 households with pets.
 If each household had just one pet, and utilizing the reported death rate of 17%, that would mean almost 800 animals would find themselves in a home where a death occurred.
-Each situation is unique, but we can draw some strong estimates from those numbers.
+Each situation is unique, but we can draw some strong estimates from those numbers

-Often, pets are relinquished to the shelter system when their owner dies or becomes unable to care for them due to long-term hospitalization or disability.
 With the rates talked about above, the projected increases of Alzheimer’s cases of up to 44%, and the 65+ age bracket increasing at a fast pace, the system will more than likely become even more overloaded.